MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/action-based-SAP-GUI-automation-recorder-overview.md

 ---
-title: No-code RPA using SAP GUI in Power Automate Desktop | Microsoft Docs
+title: Use no-code RPA with SAP GUI in Power Automate Desktop | Microsoft Docs
 description: The desktop recorder translates each mouse click and keystroke into Power Automate Desktop actions and adds them to your desktop flow.
 suite: flow
 documentationcenter: na